Migrate a dataset to a data model

 On the dataset migration page, you can perform different tasks:

-• Review the list of datasets in your organization.
+• Search, sort, and review the list of datasets in your organization.
 The following information is available:

 • Dataset lists the name of the dataset with a link to open the dataset.

 • Migration status lists whether the dataset has been migrated.
-Datasets marked Not required are not used as a data source (are not referenced by other documents) and likely does not need to be migrated to data models.
+Datasets marked Not required are not used as a data source (are not referenced by other documents) and likely do not need to be migrated to data models.
+SQL statements that reference datasets are not counted by the remaining references.

 • Migrated by lists the username of the user that selected the migration.